-where $N_{GTR}$, $N_{G}$, $N_{GT}$ and $N_{GR}$ are respectively the number of gated coincidence between transmission and reflection, gate itself, gated transmission and gated reflection.
-We perform the experiment by using a time sequence with a cycle period of \SI{6}{\us} that consists of three separate beamsplitting actions, as depicted in Fig.~\ref{SMFig2}: part (I) for a two port input, part (II) only for a magnon input, and part (III) only for a photon input independently.
+where $N_{GTR}$, $N_{G}$, $N_{GT}$, and $N_{GR}$ are respectively the number of gated coincidences between transmission and reflection, gate itself, gated transmission, and gated reflection.
+We perform the quantum intereference experiments by using a time sequence with a cycle period of \SI{6}{\us} that consists of three separate beam splitting actions, as depicted in Fig.~\ref{SMFig2}: part (I) for a two-port input, part (II) only for a magnon input, and part (III) only for a photon input independently.
 Atoms are being loaded in the MOT with \SI{100}{\hertz} repetition rate and the measurement has a $10\%$ duty cycle, so in our \SI{1}{\ms} experiment window the quantum interference sequence is repeated 160 times.
-The shortest total accumulation times for the case of sum phase 0 and $\pi$, in Fig.~\ref{Fig3} of the main text, are 1 hours and 0.5 hours, respectively.
+The shortest total accumulation times for the case of sum phase 0 and $\pi$, in Fig. 3 of the main text, are 1 hours and 0.5 hours, respectively.
 With the average photon number being reduced, they increase to 7 hours and 1 hours.
-In the experiment of indistinguishability storage, the extension of storage time increases consequently the cycle period, and thus the measurement of each data point in Fig.~\ref{Fig4} of the main text requires at least 5 hours.
+In the experiment of indistinguishability storage, the extension of storage time increases consequently the cycle period, and thus the measurement of each data point in Fig. 4 of the main text requires at least 5 hours.

-To demonstrate the ability of indistinguishability storage, we optimized the dephasing rate $\gamma_{12}$ by turning off the trapping magnetic field of the MOT, and using extra coils to compensate earth's magnetic field, and any additional stray fields.
+To demonstrate the ability of indistinguishability storage, we optimized the dephasing rate $\gamma_{12}$ by turning off the trapping magnetic field of the MOT and using extra coils to compensate earth's magnetic field, and any additional stray fields.
 Using conventional EIT storage protocol, the measured $e^{-1}$ storage lifetimes for on-resonance and far-resonance are \SI{15}{\us} and \SI{14}{\us}.